Sam2303/SoftEngTeam4C/README.md

 - `git clone` this repository
 - `cd` to the `SoftEngTeam4C` directory that you just cloned
 - Run the setup file using PostgreSQL:
-    - `sudo -u postgres psql -f src/setup.sql` or equivalent command
+    - `psql -f src/setup.sql` or equivalent command
 - Install the required packages:
     - `npm i`
 - Run the server: